Leverhulme Early Career Fellowship (ECF) Competition 2020

 Early Career Fellowships aim to provide career development opportunities for those who are at a relatively early stage of their academic careers, but who have a proven record of research.
 The expectation is that Fellows should undertake a significant piece of publishable work during their tenure, and that the Fellowships should lead to a more permanent academic position.
-Approximately 100 Fellowships will be available in 2018.
 Fellowships can be held at universities or at other institutions of higher education in the UK.

-The 2018 round will open 1 January 2018.
-The closing date for applications to the Leverhulme Trust is 1 March 2018.
+The 2020 round will open in January 2020.
+The closing date for applications to the Leverhulme Trust is 27 February 2020, 4pm.

 Applicants are encouraged to work on their proposal with their chosen mentor before submitting the application to the department.